LLNL/Umpire/docs/sphinx/cookbook/resource_aware_pool.rst

 we can only have one resource for the host since the host only has one stream of execution.
 Since we are dealing with Camp resources, we call this pool strategy the ``ResourceAwarePool``.

-Throughout the rest of this documentation, we will use a "camp resource" to refer to a "stream of execution".
+Throughout the rest of this documentation page, we will use a "camp resource" to refer to a "stream of execution".
 If the camp resource is on the device, then we are referring to a device stream such as a cuda stream or hip stream.